NZ-Digital-Public-Infrastructure/govt-nz-app-wallet/README.md

 ### Trusted issuers

-The wallet refers to a trusted issuers list maintained by the DPI team, which contains all the Issuing Authority Certificate Authority certificates (IACAs) used to issue accredited credentials, and the URLs of the credential issuance services.
-Credentials may be added to the wallet if their URL and IACA are in the list.
+The wallet will accept credentials that are offered by a trusted issuer.
+A trusted issuers list is maintained by the DPI team, containing all the Issuing Authority Certificate Authority certificates (IACAs) and URLs of accredited credential issuance services.
+Issuers will securely provide the IACA and URL for their service during the onboarding phase and these will be added to the trusted issuers list once credential accreditation has been approved by the Trust Framework Authority.

 ## Using the Wallet